Adham Hamed

-I have been teaching classes of Political Science and Peace and Conflict Studies at the University of Innsbruck (Austria), Haramaya University (Ethiopia), the University of Baghdad (Iraq) as well as at the Augsburg Peace Summer School.
+I have been teaching classes of Political Science and Peace and Conflict Studies at the University of Vienna, the University of Innsbruck (Austria), Haramaya University (Ethiopia), the University of Baghdad (Iraq) as well as at the Augsburg Peace Summer School.
 My teaching portfolio contains the following classes (selection):

 6. Revolutionary Processes: An Exploration of Tahrir Square and Beyond